-There is no specific deadline for making a notification in Turkey.
-There is, however, a suspension requirement (i.e., a mandatory waiting period): a notifiable transaction (whether or not it is problematic under the applicable SIEC test) is invalid, with all the ensuing legal consequences, unless and until the Authority approves it.
+There is no specific deadline for making a notification in Turkey; however, there is a suspension requirement (i.e., a mandatory waiting period).
+A notifiable transaction (whether or not it is problematic under the applicable SIEC test) is invalid, with all the ensuing legal consequences, unless and until the Authority approves it.